-Allison L. Borgatti is a member of the firm’s Business Litigation Group and focuses her practice on corporate compliance issues, white-collar defense and government investigation matters.
+Allison L. Borgatti is a member of the firm’s White Collar Defense and Corporate Compliance Group and focuses her practice on corporate compliance issues, white-collar defense and government investigation matters.
 She represents clients in the investigation and defense of allegations of wrongdoing in complex criminal cases, civil fraud and corruption matters.
 Ms. Borgatti has extensive experience with issues relating to the Office of Foreign Assets Control (OFAC) and the Foreign Corrupt Practices Act (FCPA).

 Ms. Borgatti’s clients may also benefit from her skill and experience in navigating complex, multijurisdictional and multinational disputes in federal and state courts at all levels.
 Ms. Borgatti’s practice extends to the representation of clients, which include foreign nationals who face litigation under the Anti-Terrorism Act (ATA) and the Terrorism Risk Insurance Act (TRIA) including the garnishee and interpleader actions involving OFAC sanctions and blocked assets by the United States Department of Treasury.